 How to Stop a Cat Licking Their Wounds

 This is fine in short, small doses.
 Any more than this does more harm than good.
-If you are to convince your cat not to lick their wound, you’ll need to clean it for them.
+If you are to convince your cat not to lick their wound, you’ll need to clean it for him.

 How to Heal an Open Wound on a Cat